KozlovVP/Qt-StockAdviser/README.md

 # Qt-StockAdviser

 This app allows one to:
-* get price change graph and most useful fundamental ratios
+* get price change graph and most useful fundamental ratios on a chosen stock
-* get correlation graph between two securities
+* get correlation graph between two chosen securities

 ## Tech performance
 My main focus was not on functionality, but on making the app multithreaded and optimized.